Nahida Quick Guide

 You can trigger at most 1 Tri-Karma Purification within a short period of time.

 The range of the Tap variant is a small circle around Nahida, while the range of the Hold variant spans across all enemies marked while in aiming mode.
-Enemies can be marked extremely quickly simply by panning the camera onto them while the Skill is held.
+Enemies can be marked extremely quickly simply by panning the camera onto them while the Skill is held; however, this may be difficult to perform on some devices.

 Elemental Burst